jpierel14/codeToPackage/codetopackage/default/docs/source/install.rst

 Install latest development version
 ==================================

-MKLA is being developed `on github
+PACKAGE_NAME is being developed `on github
 <https://github.com/PACKAGE_NAME>`_.
 To get the latest development
 version using ``git``::